Sabah-pirani/Mexico_City_Chlorine_Levels_Application/README_template.md

 ## Project Description

 The water infrastructure department of the Mexican government (Sistmas de Aguas de Cuidad de Mexico) provides data on the chlorine levels of water samples it collects throughout Mexico City.
 The data is hosted online at: http://data.sacmex.cdmx.gob.mx/aplicaciones/calidadagua/ .
-While the data includes dates of sample collection this data isn't displayed on the website, but you are allowed to query the data by date.
+While the database being used includes dates of sample collection this data isn't displayed on the website, but you are allowed to query the data by date.
 Furthermore the data is organized such that you must pick a region, then a neighborhood to view the data for ~10 samples and then go back to view any data from a different neighborhood or region.
-Ultimately, the User interface for the data is poorly designed making it impossible for researchers to make use of this data that is being collected by the government.
+Ultimately, the User interface for the data is poorly designed making it nearly impossible for researchers to make use of this data that is being collected by the government.

 This application includes a script to query the data from the site and store the data with a date and full information about the location (region, neighborhood and street) in a database.
 The application provides a very simplistic User Interface to query the data and conduct exploratory data analysis.